Early and Expert Care Relieves Lymphedema

 - Maintaining a healthy body weight; keeping your BMI at less than 30.

 - Protecting the at-risk area (such as arm or leg) from injury and insect bites, keeping it clean and avoiding blood pressure cuffs, injections and catheters in that limb when possible.

 - Avoiding tight clothing, heat, and extreme cold.

 - Avoiding extremely strenuous activity (moving furniture, lifting objects more than 25 pounds, or starting a new intense exercise program) while recovering from treatment.

 - Watching for early warning signs (sensation changes, tightness, heaviness, swelling, redness, and heat in a localized area) and telling your physician promptly if they occur.

 Treatment Relieves Symptoms

 Despite risk reduction methods, you may still develop lymphedema.
 Ask your physician for a referral to a certified lymphedema therapist, who can initiate a treatment technique called complete decongestive therapy (CDT).
 This therapy involves skin care with specific lotions and soaps, wound care, compression bandaging or garments, lymphedema-specific exercises, and manual lymph drainage.
 Don’t ignore the condition.
 Weeks, months, or even years later, the swelling may become permanent and cause the skin to become thick, red, warty, scaly, fibrotic and misshapen.
-Although lymphedema has no cure, treatment effectively improves the condition and helps you achieve better quality of life.
-I always recommend that patients get involved with cancer support groups and other associations, and that they take an active role in their care during and after treatment.
+Although lymphedema has no cure, treatment effectively improves the condition and helps you achieve a better quality of life.
+It's beneficial for patients to get involved with cancer support groups and other associations, and to take an active role in their care during and after treatment.